About Alive Alone

-Alive Alone is a non-profit organization that publishes a quarterly newsletter for bereaved parents who have suffered the death of an only child, or of all their children.
+Alive Alone is a non-profit organization that publishes a quarterly newsletter for bereaved parents who have no surviving children.
 It was founded in 1988 just eight years after Kay and Rodney Bevington’s only child, Rhonda, died just prior to her sixteenth birthday on July 24, 1980.

 A Personal Touch

 Kay and Rodney receive at least 30-40 letters each week from parents, support group leaders, and professionals asking about Alive Alone.
 Each letter is personally answered by Kay or Rodney.
 Love gifts and memorials support the newsletter and are recognized with a personal letter from the Bevingtons.

 What Makes Us Unique